slaxor/np-playground/README.md

 # np-playground
-This is me playing with NP-Problems
+This is me playing with NP-Problems.
+It is really just a fun thing.